How Do Pensions And Life Insurance Work Together?

 In any case, these kinds of life insurance products often have lower death benefits than other types.

-They also have higher costs to pay to maintain that coverage and have a valid policy.
+They also have higher costs to maintain that coverage and a valid policy.

-The amount this pension offers, how much it costs to pay into it, and how long it lasts can all vary.
+The amount this pension offers, the cost of paying into it, and its duration can all vary.

 When you pass, assuming your life insurance cover is still valid, and there is no fraud or other reason why your insurance provider would have to deny your claim, any remaining pension fund, as well as the basic life insurance death benefits, will pay out to your spouse, family, or other dependents.